saurabh589/ctf-2018/picoctf18/scify/README.md

        'ing code is: p%s'     <--- 16  (Block 5)    <--- replace %s to char in range(32,128)
        'CCCCCCCCCCCCCC\nM'    <--- 16  (Block 6)
        'y agent identify'     <--- 16  (Block 7)
-       'ing code is:  pi'     <--- 16  (Block 8)    <--- Now we know block 8 has our one byte flag 'coCTF{ABCDEFG}.D'     <--- 16  (Block 9)    <--- unknown block
+       'ing code is:  pi'     <--- 16  (Block 8)    <--- Now we know block 8 has our two byte flag in which one we know i.e "p" and other we have to find out in second loop.
+       'coCTF{ABCDEFG}.D'     <--- 16  (Block 9)    <--- unknown block
        'own with the Sov'     <--- 16  (Block 10)   <--- known Block
     ```